owenbharrison/displibProjects/README.md

 These projects incorporate some of my appreciation of Physics and Computer Science.

 ## Win32 Usage:
-Download as ZIP & extract.
+1. Download as ZIP & extract.
-Using Microsoft Visual Studio with C++,
+2. Using Microsoft Visual Studio with C++,
-Open projects.sln.
+3. Open projects.sln.
-Set project Build Configuration to Release and Win32(x86).
+4. Set project Build Configuration to Release and Win32(x86).
-Set project startups to "Current Selection".
+5. Set project startups to "Current Selection".
-Set "displib" properties to export as Static Library(.lib), and all else to Windows Executable(.exe) Select a project and run it!
+6. Set "displib" properties to export as Static Library(.lib), and all else to export as Windows Executable(.exe).
+7. Select a project and run it!